Contrastive Learning of Medical Visual Representations from Paired Images and Text: Methods

 \subsection{Realization}

 We note that our ConVIRT framework defined above is agnostic to the specific choice of image and text encoders, transformations and projection functions.
-In this work, following previous work \citep{chen2020simple}, we model $g_v$ and $g_u$ as separate learnable single-hidden-layer neural networks, i.e., $g_v (\cdot) = \bW^{(2)} \sigma (\bW^{(1)} (\cdot))$ where $\sigma$ is a ReLU non-linearity, and similarly for $g_u$.
+Following previous work \cite{chen2020simple}, we model $g_v$ and $g_u$ as separate learnable single-hidden-layer neural networks, i.e., $g_v (\cdot) = \bW^{(2)} \sigma (\bW^{(1)} (\cdot))$ where $\sigma$ is a ReLU non-linearity, and similarly for $g_u$.

-For the image encoder $f_v$, we use the ResNet50 architecture \citep{he2016deep} for all experiments, as it is the architecture of choice for much medical imaging work and is shown to achieve competitive performance.
-For the text encoder $f_u$, we use a BERT encoder \citep{devlin2019bert} followed by a max-pooling layer over all output vectors. \footnote{We also experimented with using a mean-pooling layer or using the special [CLS] token representation from BERT as our pooling strategy \citep{reimers2019sentence}, and found max-pooling achieved the best overall performance, and therefore used it consistently across all experiments.}
+For the image encoder $f_v$, we use the ResNet50 architecture \cite{he2016deep} for all experiments, as it is the architecture of choice for much medical imaging work and is shown to achieve competitive performance.
+For the text encoder $f_u$, we use a BERT encoder \cite{devlin2019bert} followed by a max-pooling layer over all output vectors.
+We initialize our encoder with the ClinicalBERT weights \cite{alsentzer2019publicly} pretrained on the MIMIC clinical notes, which achieved state-of-the-art performance on a suite of clinical NLP tasks.
+At training time we allow the encoder to adapt to our contrastive task by freezing the embeddings and the first 6 transformer layers of this BERT encoder and fine-tuning the last 6 layers.

 For the image transformation family $\sT$ where $t_v$ is sampled from, we use sequential applications of five random transformations: \emph{cropping}, \emph{horizontal flipping}, \emph{affine transformation}, \emph{color jittering} and \emph{Gaussian blur}.
-Different from recent work on contrastive visual representation learning \citep{chen2020simple, chen2020improved}, we only apply brightness and contrast adjustments in \emph{color jittering}, due to the monochrome nature of the medical images.
+Different from recent work on contrastive visual learning \cite{chen2020simple, chen2020improved}, we only apply brightness and contrast adjustments in \emph{color jittering}, due to the monochrome nature of the medical images.
 For the text transformation function $t_u$, we apply a simple uniform sampling of a sentence from the input document $\bx_u$ (i.e., $\tilde{\bx}_u$ is a randomly sampled sentence from $\bx_u$ for each minibatch).
-We did not use a more aggressive transformation mainly because sampling at the sentence level can preserve the semantic meaning of the sampled spans.
+We did not use a more aggressive transformation mainly because sampling at the sentence level helps preserve the semantic meaning of the sampled spans.

+An alternative method to using the sampled view $\tilde{\bx}_v$ from $\bx_v$ as input to the encoder is to directly use $\bx_v$ or to fuse all images for each study in the case of multiple available $\bx_v$ instances (e.g., images from multiple angles).
+We empirically found in our preliminary experiments that using sampled view $\tilde{\bx}_v$ leads to better pretraining results.
+We conjecture that we can treat the use of $\tilde{\bx}_v$ as a way of data augmentation for the visual modality, which helped increase the effective amount of unique image-text pairs that the model sees at pretraining time, leading to better performance.